Last Updated on December 28, 2024 by Sam Gupta

 Is consumer demand a factor?

-However, in other industries, such as sign manufacturing, fireplaces, or slightly more commoditized spaces, it’s different.
-How?
-The product configurations may not be driven by consumer demand.
-By default, these businesses would operate as ETOs even though they may not be as highly engineered.
-And could be produced in a modular fashion.
+In contrast, industries like sign manufacturing, fireplaces, or more commoditized sectors operate differently.
+In these cases, consumer demand may not drive product configurations.
+As a result, these businesses tend to operate as ETOs by default, even though their products may not be as highly engineered and could be produced in a more modular fashion.

 Do ETO organizations consider them as a manufacturing business?

-When we spoke to a team at a robotic industrial process automation manufacturer in Hamilton, Ontario, Canada, and referred to them as a manufacturing business, they didn’t receive it well.
-They considered them a bleeding-edge technology shop that managed projects for their clients.
-In another conversation with a VP of Operations at a sign manufacturer from Toronto, Ontario, they had a similar opinion.
-And when we offered them a few options about how they could simplify their processes, they could not relate to any product terms.
-For them, they thought in terms of order and a job.
-They just could not understand if there could be any commonalities between the two orders.
-And if that could be used as a drive to transform their business model.
-Why?
-Because the business has been operating with the mindset of ETO since its inception.
+When we spoke with a team at a robotic industrial process automation manufacturer in Hamilton, Ontario, and referred to them as a manufacturing business, they didn’t respond well.
+They saw themselves as a cutting-edge technology shop that managed client projects.
+In a similar conversation with the VP of Operations at a sign manufacturer in Toronto, they shared a similar perspective.
+When we suggested a few ways to simplify their processes, they struggled to relate to any product terms.
+They thought in terms of orders and jobs, unable to see any commonalities between the two orders that could drive a transformation of their business model.
+This was because the business had been operating with an ETO mindset since its inception.

-While they had BOMs, they were having a hard time visualizing the modeling of products.
-They didn’t think of them as a manufacturing business, as they thought their processes were uniquely different.
-This is a similar challenge they talk about in business school case studies while attempting to convert a service organization into a product-driven one.
-Such process transformation initiatives require a change in mindset.
-This change is typically one of the hardest problems to solve in an organization.
+Although they had BOMs, they struggled to visualize the modeling of products.
+They didn’t consider themselves a manufacturing business, believing their processes were uniquely different.
+This is a challenge often discussed in business school case studies when trying to shift a service organization into a product-driven one.
+Such transformation efforts require a shift in mindset, which is typically one of the most difficult challenges to overcome within an organization.

 The benefits of business model transformation